NewPath-Consulting/wap-addon-wa-iframe/README.md

-# WAWP Wild Apricot iFrame Add On
+# WAP Wild Apricot iFrame Add On

 This plugin installs a Gutenberg block which allows the user to include an iFrame with a Wild Apricot widget.